evan-l-munson/saotd/README.md

 ## Package

-The `SAoTD` package is an R interface to the Twitter API and can be used to acquire Tweets based on user selected \#hashtags and was developed utilizing a tidyverse approach.
+The `saotd` package is an R interface to the Twitter API and can be used to acquire Tweets based on user selected \#hashtags and was developed utilizing a tidyverse approach.
 The package was designed to allow a user to conduct a complete analysis with the contained functions.
 The package